A gateway to the strategies, policies, programs and services delivered by the Department of Health and Human Services.

 Challenge entrants had the chance to get $500 and up to $5 000 grants for project to connect their communities and address loneliness.
 We extended the challenge this year to fund 22 projects and make everyday a Neighbour Day!

-Read the full list of Healthy Tasmania Neighbour Day Community Challenge projects to be delivered in 2020.
+Read the full list of Healthy Tasmania Neighbour Day Community Challenge projects.

-Here are some of the inspiring stories so far from this year’s successful winners.
+Read some of the inspiring stories from last year’s successful winners.

 Free2Be Girls volunteers created activity packs which were delivered to girls in the St Helens, St Marys, Beaconsfield and Longford groups during COVID-19 lock down to get their creativity flowing during this challenging time.
 The Break O’Day groups extended this to all local young people with assistance from the council and local radio to create a weekly creative challenge to connect young people.
 This proved popular during lock down receiving many creative entries.